 Private Lessons — Adults and teenagers may take behind-the-wheel instruction private lessons.
 New drivers, nervous drivers, international students, and individuals wanting to improve their driving skills take these lessons at their convenience.

-- Sunday only classes are held from 9 am–5 pm and may be completed in four weeks.
+- Sunday only classes are held from 9 am – 3:30 pm and may be completed in five weeks.

 - Christmas session classes are held where students may complete the classroom portion of our course in four or five days.

 - Spring Break classes are held which coincide with local school district spring breaks.